 |Long Term Transmission Rights Secondary Trading|

-Single Allocation Platform created according to the Forward Capacity Allocation Network Code will provide a communication platform, on which market participants will be able to indicate to other market participants their interest to transfer or purchase Long Term Transmission Rights which have been initially allocated by allocation platforms.
+Single Allocation Platform created according to the Forward Capacity Allocation Network Code provides a communication platform, on which market participants will be able to indicate to other market participants their interest to transfer or purchase Long Term Transmission Rights which have been initially allocated by allocation platforms.

-Single Allocation Platform will serve, moreover, as a contact center for market participants in order to perform the transfer of Long Term Transmission Rights.
+Single Allocation Platform is intended to serve, moreover, as a contact center for market participants in order to perform the transfer of Long Term Transmission Rights.